 required that she wear a bra and girdle for a specific scene.
 Since Edith

 did not possess such a garment at that time, John and Edith went into the

 'corsetry' section of Lane Bryant and Edith tried on half the girdles in the

 shop and modelled them for John who was thoroughly enjoying the sales lady's

 discomfiture.
 Edith, kind soul that she was, just wanted a girdle that would

 fit.
 Eventually, and with much relief to the sales lady, the sale was made

 and John and Edith left the premises.

-Miss Merman's panty-girdle is well displayed on several occasions in the hilarious film 'It's a Mad, Mad, Mad, Mad World' (1963) and another such garment remains on display in a museum on Hollywood Boulevard.
+n the hilarious film 'It's a Mad, Mad, Mad, Mad World' (1963) Miss Merman's panty-girdle makes at least five appearances and another such garment remains on display in a museum on Hollywood Boulevard.